Location: East Asia

 Daylight savings time: no

-Elements of society are discontented, leading to tensions and some acts of disquiet.
-Protests and demonstrations are frequent and occasionally disruptive but they are usually non-violent.
+Some elements of society are discontented and the country has a reputation for having a fairly healthy culture of civil society and public protest.
+Demonstrations are frequent and occasionally disruptive but they are usually non-violent.

 Aviation safety levels: standard